-Overseas entities who want to buy, sell, transfer or lease UK property and Land must register with Companies House.
-Companies House will then add your overseas entity details in the Register of Overseas Entities.
+Overseas entities who want to buy, sell, transfer, or lease UK property and Land must register with Companies House.
+Companies House will then add your overseas entity details to the Register of Overseas Entities.
 Your registration must be carried out by a UK-regulated agent.
 Your chosen agent must have an agent assurance code issued by Companies House.

 Companies House requires your agent must provide an agent assurance code to authenticate the verification statement when registering your overseas entity.

 Generally, your UK-regulated agent would have been warned not to share their code with anyone.

 Your UK-regulated agents that are completing the verification checks must be based in the UK and supervised under the Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017.
 They can be individuals or corporate entities, such as: